 Physical development plays an important role in promoting wellbeing and self-esteem in children.
 In PE children are taught to be active and improve their fitness.
 The emphasis is on improving and developing abilities.
 Aspects of gymnastics, games, dance, athletics and outdoor adventurous activities are taught.
 Children have at least two hours PE every week.
-All children in KS 1 and KS2 take part in weekly swimming lessons throughout the year.
+All children in KS1 and KS2 have a term of weekly swimming lessons during each acadmic year.
 We run a variety of after school sporting clubs that children can attend.
-All children have the opportunity in year three and four to visit Robinwood outdoor adventurous activity centre.
+All children have the opportunity Robinwood outdoor adventurous activity centre in KS2.
 At the end of the Summer term parents and children take part in sports day on the school field.

 It is our aim that children develop musical skills, knowledge and a genuine understanding of music that will provide a lifetime of enjoyment.
-In addition to music lessons in the curriculum, children have the opportunity to learn to play the recorder, violin or clarinet.
-The school band regularly performs at family assemblies.
+In addition to music lessons in the curriculum (delivered by a music specialist), children have the opportunity to learn to play the recorder, violin or clarinet.
+In upper KS2, all the children learn how to play the ukulele.

 During their time at Belford Primary School children will have the opportunity to experience a wide range of techniques and media through painting, printing, modeling, drawing, textiles and collage work.
 Visiting artists and sculptors work alongside the children on whole school projects.
 At Belford Primary School we promote the process of art rather than the end product.
 We want children to experience the joy of being creative and understand that everyone appreciates art in different ways.

-Children take part in a daily act of worship which overtime are mainly Christian in character.
-They aim to reflect the aims and ethos of our school.
-They can cover religious themes or issues that arise in our school.
+Throughout the week, children take part in assemblies, which aim to reflect the aims and ethos of our school.
+They cover religious themes or themes linked to our Personal, Social, Health and Citizenship Education programme.
 We encourage children to see themselves as part of the family of school and as part of a larger community where they have rights and responsibilities.
-Parents may withdraw their children from the act of worship.
+Parents may withdraw their children from assemblies.
 To do this parents must inform school formally in writing of their wishes.

 PHILOSOPHY for CHILDREN